sixach/wp-block-add-to-cart/readme.txt

 == Screenshots ==

+1. Select a product from the dropdown menu
-1. Add "Add to Cart" block
+2. Add a text to your button
+3. Remove the stock status and price

 == Changelog ==
 = 1.0.0 =